irgiob/RippleDEX/README.md

 1. clone this repo to your device.
 2. run `npm install`, assuming you have node installed on your device.
-3. once you have the dependancies installed, you'll need to download the enviornment files `.env.development` and `firebase.json` from our team Google Drive.
-These contain the credentials to allow the app to access the database from your local device.
+3. once you have the dependancies installed, you'll need to download the enviornment file `.env.development` from our team Google Drive.
+This contain the credentials to allow the app to access the database from your local device.
 4. after all that, simply run `npm start`, wait a bit, then you should be able to access the web app at localhost:8000.
 Happy coding!

 ## For Frontend